dorna-robotics/blog/drawing/readme.md

 ```
 ## Explanation of Code
 ### Main Function
 We can take a look at the main function.
-The main function starts by connecting to the robot and setting the paper to the right parameters.
+The main function starts by connecting to the robot and with user inputs for the surface the program has a better understanding of the scaling.
 ```python
 if __name__ == '__main__':
     robot = dorna()